 Editorial Corporate Photographers | Boston

-David Shopper creates inspired slice-of-business-life photography for companies in Boston and New York City.
+David Shopper is one of Boston’s most trusted editorial corporate photographers.
+David creates inspired slice-of-business-life photography for companies in Boston and New York City.
 David works with both international Fortune-500 companies and start-up regional businesses that are looking to establish a visual brand that is easily recognized across multiple platforms like corporate websites, print advertising, and corporate collateral promotional work.
 David works closely with ad agency principals and in-house directors of marketing and investment relations.
 Together, they create a look that portrays the company in a professional, forward-thinking way.

 Part of the success of David’s photography is his ability to capture working professionals doing what they do best: interacting, collaborating, and working through problems.
 “I want to create photos that show the gears turning inside people’s heads” David says.
 “I want people to look engaged, interested, and excited about their jobs and the people they work with.”